BEST CYCLING HELMET FOR ROAD AND GRAVEL

 AS COMFORTABLE AS THEY COME

-The superior ventilation, comprehensive fit adjustments, and sufficient padding across the brow, temples, and front half of your head make for a very comfortable, secure feeling wearing S-Works Prevail 3.
+Superior ventilation, comprehensive fit adjustments, and sufficient padding across the brow, temples, and front half of the head make wearing S-Works Prevail 3 very comfortable and secure.

 The helmet feels light and unobtrusive.
 It doesn’t shift around when you ride over bumps.
 Instead, it just stays out of the way.